akando42/next-map/public/content/posts/02-29/index.md

 The Japanese are falling behind in the Applied Physics and hardware development especially in chip making equipment with ASML of Holland having a monopoly position.

-Without ASML lithography machine in the Netherlands, neither Taiwan nor Samsung can produce their chips or their smartphones.
-And ASML are still pusing the boundary of known physics everyday with their top physicists and engineers in US and Europe to retain their monopoly position.
+Without an ASML lithography machine in the Netherlands, neither Taiwan nor Samsung can produce their chips or their smartphones.
+And ASML is still pushing the boundary of known physics everyday with their top physicists and engineers in US and Europe to retain their monopoly position.

 Taiwan is a small chip in the end, to draw in China for a poker game that could quickly escalate to All-in game and All-out war between China and US.

-However, if the US and the West have controlled Chengdu and Xian since after WW2 and the founding of Chinese communist party then why the US needs to go to war with China at all.
+However, if the US and the West have controlled Chengdu and Xian since after WW2 and the founding of the Chinese communist party then why does the US need to go to war with China at all.